haydensprinkle/100DaysOfCode/README.md

     -Populated Map object with county names and FIPS codes -Working to figure out how to search through the object to return FIPS code based on search

+Day 26 (01/26/2021)

+    -Scrapped Map object and just populated an array of objects with county name, state name, and FIPS code -Wrote functionality for searching through array with county name and updating data accordingly -Wrote functionality to grab current coords, hit an API endpoint to return corresponding FIPS code, and update data accordingly
+    -Replaced all instances of "Covid" with "COVID"